SHARE YOUR BLESSINGS

 In return for their outstanding support, Mission Patrons receive a dedicated newsletter, a hand-beaded St Christopher pendant, and their names are inscribed in the Mission Patron Roll of Honour.

-Your exceptionally generous Mission Patron gift of £45, US$100, €70 or ZAR1000 will be put towards vehicles to enable Mission priests to serve their people.
+Your exceptionally generous Mission Patron contibution of £45, US$100, €70 or ZAR1000 will be a huge help in providing the gift of ‘water for life’.

 “I am with you always, even unto the end of the world.” – Matthew 28:20